nitin27may/mean-docker/README.md

 <!-- * [Usage](#usage) -->
 <!-- * [Acknowledgements](#acknowledgements) -->

 ### About (MongoDB - Express - Angular - NodeJS)
 MEAN stack is intended to provide a starting point for building full-stack web applicatioin.
 The stack is made of MongoDB, Express, Angular and NodeJS.
-The main focus of this project to show case the possible way to run a real application (Mean stack) using docker for development enviornment and produciton mode.
+The focus of this project to show case the possible way to run a real application (Mean stack) using docker for development enviornment and produciton mode.

 ## To Quick Run
-If you want quick run this project, you can use already pushed ui, api images.
-Run below commnads in powershell, which will create a docker file and the run complete application.
+To quick run this application without cloning the repo, you can use already pushed ui, api images.
+Run below commnads, which will create a dockerfile and then run complete application.

-Windows (powershell) :
+Windows (PowerShell):
 ```
 Invoke-WebRequest -Uri "https://raw.githubusercontent.com/nitin27may/mean-docker/master/docker-compose.hub.yml" -OutFile "D:\docker-compose.yml"